vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 something you can click on to jump to another place of the web.
 (It creates a nonlinear network of information)

 ### The HyperText Markup Language, or HTML
-the standard markup language that is used to create documents on the Web (which allows incorporating hypermedia such as text, graphics, sound, video, and so on).
+the standard markup language that is used to define the structure of a webpage(, which can include hypermedia such as text, graphics, sound, video, and so on).

 ### HTTP and HTTPS
 HTTP (HyperText Transfer Protocol) is an application-layer protocol for transmitting HTML documents where security is not considered.